kinode-dao/kinode-book/src/intro.md

 # Introduction

-Uqbar is a peer-to-peer app framework and node network designed to simplify the development and deployment of decentraliezd applications.
+Uqbar is a decentralized operating system, peer-to-peer app framework, and node network designed to simplify the development and deployment of decentraliezd applications.
 It is also a *sovereign cloud computer*, in that Uqbar can be deployed anywhere and act as a server controlled by anyone.
-Ultimately, Uqbar facilitates the writing and distribution of sofware that runs on privately-held, personal server nodes.
+Ultimately, Uqbar facilitates the writing and distribution of sofware that runs on privately-held, personal server nodes or node clusters.

 Uqbar eliminates boilerplate and reduces the complexity of p2p software development by providing four basic and necessary primitives: